KohmeiK/grip-website/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This is a React.js version of my other repo, ASES-Website

 ## Available Scripts

 In the project directory, you can run:

+### `npm dev`

+Builds the react app and serves with firebase to localhost:5000 Do this if you need to test firebase

 ### `npm start`